V999TEC/WORDLINSIX/README.md

 For the curious, the algorithm can be made to discover its optimum three start word(s) But it takes considerable time.
-Use of the word "optimum" in this context does not mean the choice of words cannot be beaten: it just means that the Wordle will be solved in at most six guesses.
+Use of the word *optimum* in this context does not mean the choice of words cannot be beaten: it just means that the Wordle will be solved in at most six guesses.

-In the following log the algorithm is looking for word combinations that result in 6 (0) meaning that at most, six guesses and zero failures (where a failure is considered taking > 6 guesses)
+In the following debug log, the algorithm is looking for word combinations that result in 6 (0) meaning that at most, six guesses and zero failures (where a failure is considered taking > 6 guesses)

 [DEBUG=2](/assets/debug=2.txt?raw=true "debug=2")